quaquel/EMAworkbench/docs/source/overview.rst

               vensim, python

 *********************
-A high level overview
+A High Level Overview
 *********************

-   * :ref:`simulation-control`
+   * :ref:`core`
    * :ref:`connectors`
    * :ref:`analysis`
-   * :ref:`visualization`

-.. _simulation-control:
+.. _core:

 ====
 Core
 ====

+The core package contains the core functionality for setting up, designing, and performing series of computational experiments on one or more models simultaneously.

-* Model ensemble (:mod:`expWorkbench.model_ensemble`: the class responsbile for setting up and performing experiments
+* Model ensemble (:mod:`expWorkbench.model_ensemble`): the class responsbile for setting up and performing experiments.
-* Model (:mod:`expWorkbench.model`: an abstract base class for specifying the interface to the model on which you want to perform exploratory modeling.
+* Model (:mod:`expWorkbench.model`): an abstract base class for specifying the interface to the model on which you want to perform exploratory modeling.
-  Default implementiations are provided for Vensim, Netlogo, and Excel.
-* Samplers (:mod:`expWorkbench.samplers`: the various sampling techniques that are readily available in the workbench.
+* Samplers (:mod:`expWorkbench.samplers`): the various sampling techniques that are readily available in the workbench.
+* Uncertianties (:mod:`expWorkbench.uncertainties`): various types of
+  uncertainty classes that can be used to specify the uncertainties in a model interface.
+* Support for parallelization (:mod:`expWorkbench.ema_parallel`): the
+  executing of computational experiments is embarrassingly parallel.
+The workbench supports this.
+One can leverage the power of multiple cores on a single machine, but also an entire cluster.
+Wrappers are offered for using both the multiprocessing library and the ipython parallel library.

 .. _connectors:

 ==========
 Connectors
 ==========

+The connectors package contains connectors to some existing simulation modeling environments.
+For each of these, a standard ModelStructureInterface class is provided that users can use as a startingpoint for specifying the interface to their own model.

 * Vensim connector (:mod:`vensim`): This enables controlling (e.g. setting
   parameters, simulation setup, run, get output, etc.) a simulation model that is built in Vensim software, and conducting an EMA study based on this model.